-The Arkansas legislature this February passed a law overturning the ban on carrying loaded guns into church.
+Several years ago, the Arkansas legislature passed a law overturning the ban on carrying loaded guns into church.
 Here’s an excerpt from the text that describes this as an “emergency” measure:

 It is found and determined by the General Assembly of the State of Arkansas that personal security is increasingly important; that the Second Amendment of the Constitution of the United States ensures a person’s right to bear arms; and that this act is immediately necessary because a person should be allowed to carry a firearm in a church that permits the carrying of a firearm for personal security.

 Now go ahead and say it: guns don’t kill people; people kill people.
-Many Christians frame this issue as a debate between the liberals who don’t believe in sin, so they want to regulate everything to death and Christians who understand that gun violence, like all other sin, is an “issue of the heart.”
+Many Christians frame this issue as a debate between liberals who don’t believe in sin and think they can simply regulate everything to death and Christians who understand that gun violence, like all other sin, is an “issue of the heart.”
 But there’s something else going on here.
 Let’s say I do go to a “right-to-carry” church.
 The reason that I’m not going to tense up if Deacon Billy’s pistol falls out of his pocket while he’s passing the offering plate is because good people like Deacon Billy don’t shoot people; bad people do.

 While the right-to-carry churches express this doctrine most dramatically, I would say that the total depravity of everyone else is the ideology of suburbia as such.
 It’s true that the suburbs have changed a lot since white people first moved out of the city to get away from the black people.
 There is a mishmash of reasons why people live there, but the primary appeal of the suburbs remains the same: they’re far away from bad people.

 I think the way that Christians give sex priority over every other moral issue is another product of the same suburban ideology.
 The Bible says what it says, but our ideological needs do influence which teachings get our prioritized focus.
-Now I do need to say as a former high school teacher that sexual promiscuity is a huge problem.
-A lot of my former students will earn minimum wage for the rest of their lives because they had kids when they were kids.
+As a former high school teacher, I recognize sexual promiscuity is a huge problem.
+A lot of my former students have very difficult lives because they had kids when they were still kids.
 I cannot express emphatically enough how much I hate the way that capitalism uses sex to sell everything and turns a beautiful sacramental gift of God into a consumer product.

 And yet, the attitude within the suburban American church about sex has not been healthy, as attested by the backlash in the female evangelical blogosphere against the idolatry of female virginity and modesty (here, here, here, here, and many more).
-There is a paranoid hysteria and overemphasis that goes far beyond the legitimate goal of creating a healthy community of worship and hospitality that hasn’t been ravaged by the false intimacies and libidinal typhoons of “hookup culture.”
+There is a paranoid hysteria and overemphasis that goes far beyond the legitimate goal of creating healthy community that hasn’t been ravaged by the false intimacies and libidinal typhoons of “hookup culture.”